jerrellb09/FinManApp-Frontend/src/app/bills/README.md

 # Bills Management Feature

-This module implements the user interface for managing recurring bills and expenses in the TradingbotV2 application.
+This module implements the user interface for managing recurring bills and expenses in the FinManApp application.

 ## Features